dev-Ali2008/Xemu-android/README.md

 xaniteOG is a "proof of concept" emulator

-Xanite is an Android-focused Xbox Original emulator that runs games in XISO format only, with ideas and inspiration drawn from Xemu and X1 Box.
+Xanite is an Android-focused Xbox Original emulator that runs games in XISO format only, with ideas and inspiration drawn from Xemu

 - Hardware Detection:
 Automatically identifies your device's hardware (GPU, RAM) and optimizes settings for peak performance